 Probably the most beautiful route up Kilimanjaro, the Machame provides a scenic splendour such as not seen on other routes.
 From late afternoon sunsets at Shira, to the wonderous views of Kibo at the great Barranco Wall, the Machame route offers the adventurous hiker a stunning experience on the world's higest free standing mountain.

 The 'breakfast wall' is a stiff 800 foot scramble that once passed, brings you to beautiful views from the Karanga Valley and a much deserved respite!
-Pole Pole' (Slowly Slowly) will be advise well heeded on today's trek.
+Pole to Pole (Slowly Slowly) will be advise well heeded on today's trek.

 The Lava Towers (4630m - a bit higher than the summit of Mt Meru) can be climbed on todays route to aid acclimatisation as an optional extra if feeling up to it, just prior to a descent down a steep rock face.
 Tonight will see the team at almost half way point of their 7 Day adventure on Mount Kilimanjaro and as they rest at Barranco Camp (3950m), they should experience some of the most amazing views of the summit glaciers and down onto the Barranco Valley.

 From Mweka Camp, if cloud allows, another great view of the top of Kilimanjaro should prevail, peaking out from behind the hill above Camp.
-In looking at summit, the total of what has been accomplished in 6 days (with descend in less than one day!!) is fully realised.
+In looking at the summit, the total of what has been accomplished in 6 days (with descent in less than one day!!) is fully realised.

-Don’t forget, the night before, you probably woke up at 11:00 at night, and hiked six-eight hours before making it to the summit and then a further seven-ten hours to the point where you now stand.
+Don’t forget, the night before, you probably woke up at 11:00pm, and hiked six-eight hours before making it to the summit and then a further seven-ten hours to the point where you now stand.
 Tired no doubt but energised by the experiences your journey has left you with, this last night on Mount Kilimanjaro is one that you will never forget.